Swright88/extending-testing/phase8/01_introduction.md

 # Introducing Data Driven Testing

-Let's start by imagining a scenario in which data-driven testing (whatever _that_ is) could be the solution...
+Let's start by imagining a scenario in which data driven testing (whatever _that_ is) could be the solution...

 ## Defect Reporter

-The company you work for has it's own tool for reporting and tracking defects - it's imaginatively titled called _Defect Reporter_.
+The company you work for has its own tool for reporting and tracking defects - it's imaginatively called _Defect Reporter_.
 You've been asked to create a small regression testing suite and have been given this guidance...

 - Defects are reported using [this form](https://defect-logger.onrender.com/)
 - Name, Summary and Details are all mandatory fields